Turbo87/seeyou-cub/README.md

 ## Features

 - **Two-tier API**: High-level iterator for convenience, low-level functions for control
-- **Lenient parsing**: Collects warnings instead of failing on spec violations
 - **Memory efficient**: Lazy parsing with no internal caching
 - **UTF-8 with fallback**: Decodes strings as UTF-8 with Extended ASCII fallback
 - **Coordinate conversion**: Automatic conversion from raw i16 offsets to lat/lon